 Step 1: Prepare the Pork Rojo Filling

-- Prepare the Pork: Cut the pork shoulder into 1-inch cubes and season with kosher salt.
+- Prepare the pork by cutting it into 1-inch cubes and season with kosher salt.
 Set aside.

-- Soften the Chiles: Remove stems (and seeds if desired) from guajillo, ancho, and pasilla chiles.
-Cover with boiling water in a bowl and let steam for about 30 minutes until tender.
+- Soften the chiles by removing stems (and seeds if desired) from guajillo, ancho, and pasilla chiles.
+Place them in a bowl and cover with boiling water.
+Let steam for about 30 minutes until tender.

-- Make the Chile Purée: Blend softened chiles with 1 cup soaking liquid, chicken stock, garlic, onion, jalapeño, Chimayo chili powder, cumin, and Mexican oregano until smooth.
+- Make the chile purée by blending softened chiles with 1 cup soaking liquid, 1 cup chicken stock, garlic, onion, jalapeño, Chimayo chili powder (if using), cumin, and Mexican oregano until smooth.
 Strain through a fine mesh sieve if desired.
 Set aside.

-- Cook the Pork: Brown pork in batches in a large Dutch oven with vegetable oil over medium heat.
+- Cook the pork by browning it in batches in a large Dutch oven with vegetable oil over medium heat.

-- Simmer the Pork: Add 4-5 cups chicken stock and chile purée; bring to boil.
-Reduce heat to low, cover, and simmer for about 1 hour until pork is tender.
+- Simmer the pork by adding 4-5 cups chicken stock along with chile purée; bring to a boil then reduce heat to low.
+Cover and simmer for about 1 hour until pork is tender and sauce is thickened.
+Season with apple cider vinegar and additional salt if necessary.

-- Shred and Cool: Let pork rojo cool before shredding it back into sauce.
-Reserve 1 cup sauce for masa.
+- Shred the cooled pork using forks and mix back into remaining sauce; reserve 1 cup of sauce for masa.

 Step 2: Prepare the Masa

-- Whip the Lard: In a large bowl or mixer, whip lard until light and fluffy.
+- In a large mixing bowl or mixer, whip lard until light and fluffy.

-- Float Test: Drop a spoonful of masa into cold water; if it floats, it’s ready.
+- Conduct a float test by dropping a small spoonful of masa into cold water; if it floats, it’s ready—if it sinks, keep mixing.

 Step 3: Assemble the Tamales

-- Soak Corn Husks: Soak corn husks in hot water for 1 hour; drain and pat dry before using.
+- Soak corn husks in hot water for about 1 hour; drain and pat dry before use.

-- Add 3-4 tablespoons of pork rojo filling in center.
+- Add 3-4 tablespoons of pork rojo filling in center; fold one side over filling then other side followed by folding up narrow end.

 Step 4: Steam the Tamales

-- Prepare Steamer: Fill steamer pot with water; add penny to monitor water level.
+- Fill steamer pot bottom with water; add penny as a trick to monitor water level (replace if it stops rattling).

-- Steam Tamales: Bring water to boil; reduce heat to low and steam for about 1 to 1¼ hours.
+- Bring to boil then reduce heat to low; steam for about 1 to 1¼ hours.

 Step 5: Serve